anilkk/webdriverio-selenoid-boilerplate/README.md

      & we can use Selenoid instead of Selenium server using url for local testing `http://localhost:4444/wd/hub`
-3. Replace <selenium-server-path> with Selenoid server host.
+3. Replace 'localhost' with Selenoid server host.
 From step 2 it will be `http://localhost`